Boatswain's Mate Daniel R. McKeever

 having of a decorative U.S. flag drop box installed outside the former American

 Legion Hall, now the Brookline Teen Outreach Center.
-The drop box is a convenient

-way for residents to deposit used or worn American flags with the full knowledge
+way to deposit worn American flags with the knowledge that those flags will be properly

-that those flags will be properly retired by the Boy Scouts of Brookline's
+retired by the Boy Scouts of Brookline's Troop #6.

-favorite veteran's phrases, "All Gave Some - Some Gave All."
-This motto is also an
+"All Gave Some - Some Gave All."

-appropriate expression on Memorial Day, another time when Dan is busy honoring fellow
+Memorial Day, another time when Dan is busy honoring fellow veterans.
+Dan handles the

-veterans.
-Dan handles the flag lowering during the opening ceremony and participates
+flag lowering during the opening ceremony and participates in the parade, riding his

 Dan with Scout Leader Fred Metting during